 As our overall approach to providing each student with the most customized and appropriate instruction for his or her unique needs, personalized learning inherently occurs throughout the entire school day.
-To further maximizeBecause we are so dedicated to this targeted approach, however, we have also set aside a specific block during each school day- the Learning Lab- to support students' individual learning needs and supplement the high-quality instruction occurring in our classrooms.
+To further maximizeBecause we are so dedicated to this targeted approach, however, we have also set aside a specific block during each school day the Learning Lab to support students' individual learning needs and supplement the high-quality instruction occurring in our classrooms.

 The Learning Lab is designed to be an extension of the classroom that provides valuable small-group and collaborative learning and instructional opportunities.
-We use this space for students to engage in age appropriate collaborative studies of literature (i.e. literature circles); writing workshops; social studies and science projects, where students can use technology to do research; and hands-on activities such as Developmental Play (TK/Kindergarten) and Lego Robotics (1st-5th grade) that targetscience experiments or investigations to extend what they are learning in the 21st century skills of collaboration, communication, creativity, and critical thinkingclassroom.
-During this block, some students may also work with an interventionist, called an Individualized Learning Specialist ("(ILS"),), to refine a particular skill, concept, or strategy.
-Students may also engage in independent leveled reading_or work on interdisciplinary projects.
+We use this space for students to engage in age appropriate hands-on activities such as Developmental Play (TK/Kindergarten) and Lego Robotics (1st-5th grade) that target the 21st century skills of collaboration, communication, creativity, and critical thinking, collaborative studies of literature (i.e. literature circles); writing workshops; social studies and science projects, where students can use technology to do research; and hands on science experiments or investigations to extend what they are learning in the classroom.
+During this block, some students may also work with an interventionist, called an Individualized Learning Specialist, (ILS), to refine a particular skill, concept, or strategy.
+Students may also engage in independent leveled reading.-or work on interdisciplinary projects.
 Enrichment may also be taught in the Learning Lab block.
 Finally, this space may be used for students to supplement their learning through Online Learning Programs ("OLP"),7 further described below.